Stono Rebellion: Events of the revolt

-On Wednesday, 9 September 1739, Jemmy gathered 22 enslaved Africans near the Stono River, 20 mi southwest of Charleston.
+On Wednesday, 9 September 1739, Jemmy gathered "some Angola Negroes...to the number of Twenty" near the Stono River, 20 mi southwest of Charleston.
 Mark M. Smith argues that taking action on the day after the Feast of the Nativity of Mary connected their Catholic past with present purpose, as did the religious symbols they used.
 The Africans marched down the roadway with a banner that read "Liberty!", and chanted the same word in unison.
 They attacked Hutchinson's store at the Stono River Bridge, killing two storekeepers and seizing weapons and ammunition.

 Raising a flag, the slaves proceeded south toward Spanish Florida, a well-known refuge for escapees.
 On the way, they gathered more recruits, sometimes reluctant ones, for a total of 81.
 They burned six plantations and killed 23 to 28 whites along the way.
 While on horseback, South Carolina's Lieutenant Governor William Bull and five of his friends came across the group; they quickly went off to warn other slaveholders.
 Rallying a militia of planters and minor slaveholders, the colonists traveled to confront Jemmy and his followers.

 The next day, the well-armed and mounted militia, numbering 19–99 men, caught up with the group of 76 slaves at the Edisto River.
 In the ensuing confrontation, 23 whites and 47 slaves were killed.
 While the slaves lost, they killed proportionately more whites than was the case in later rebellions.
 The colonists mounted the severed heads of the rebels on stakes along major roadways to serve as warning for other slaves who might consider revolt.
 The lieutenant governor hired Chickasaw and Catawba Indians and other slaves to track down and capture the Africans who had escaped from the battle.
 A group of the slaves who escaped fought a pitched battle with a militia a week later approximately 30 mi from the site of the first conflict.
 The colonists executed most of the rebels; they sold others to the markets of the West Indies.

-This excerpt is from George Cato who said this was passed down in his family.
+This excerpt is from George Cato who said this was passed down in his family:

 "I reckon it was hot, 'cause in less than two days, 21 white men, women, and children, and 44 Negroes, was slain.
 My granddaddy say that in the woods and at Stono, where the war start, there was more than 100 Negroes in line.
 When the militia come in sight of them at Combahee swamp, the drinking, dancing Negroes scatter in the brush and only 44 stand their ground.
 Commander Cato speak for the crowd.
 He say: 'We don't like slavery.
 We start to join the Spanish in Florida.
 We surrender but we not whipped yet and we is not converted.'
 The other 43 say: 'Amen.'
 They was taken, unarmed, and hanged by the militia.